18F/handbook/_pages/how-we-work/tools/github.md

 ### Git and GitHub Usage

-Git and GitHub are the standard tools for revision control at 18F.
-Git is an open-source version control system, and GitHub is a closed-source, commercial service that hosts Git repositories and adds extra features to support them, such as pull requests and issue tracking.
-Although this _sounds_ super technical, these tools are _not_ just for developers hacking code; 18F employees use GitHub to author blog posts, manage documentation, and comment on one another's work.
+[Git and GitHub]({{site.baseurl}}/github/) are the standard tools for revision control at TTS.
+We use GitHub to author blog posts, manage documentation, and comment on one another's work.

 In other words, you'll probably use GitHub a lot at 18F.
 We recommend you get familiar with the basics.
 If you're new to GitHub and feel confused at first, that's normal.
 Try a few guides, review our documentation, and ask your teammates for help.
 GitHub also has a handy document that explains the typical [GitHub Workflow](https://guides.github.com/introduction/flow/).